tahiri-lab/iPhyloGeo_plus_plus/README.md

 - Access the genetic data interface through the File Browser tab.
 - Select and Load Your Fasta File:

-To help you, you can go to the <a href="https://github.com/tahiri-lab/iPhyloGeo_plus_plus/wiki/Discover-the-application"> Wiki </a> to hunderstand how to navigate into the IphyloGeo application.
+To help you, you can go to the <a href="https://github.com/tahiri-lab/iPhyloGeo_plus_plus/wiki/Discover-the-application">Wiki</a> to hunderstand how to navigate into the IphyloGeo application.

 2. **Choose your Fasta file containing the genetic sequences.
 Supported formats should be specified (e.g., .fasta, .fa).**
 - Ensure the file adheres to the correct format and structure.